 Interfaith Marriage and Families in Chicago

 Since 1982, we at Chicago Sinai Congregation have opened our hearts and doors to couples confronting one of the most challenging dilemmas of family and faith – the reconciliation of deep personal love with the significant spiritual, religious, and cultural differences that can be inherent in interfaith marriage.
-Sinai has been at the vanguard in responding to this modern challenge.
-We offer interfaith families and couples compassion, understanding and a unique human perspective that embraces those of all faiths, and seeks to provide a spiritual home to Jew and non-Jew alike.
+Sinai is at the vanguard in responding to this modern challenge.
+We offer interfaith families and couples’ compassion, understanding, and a caring perspective that embraces those of all faiths, and seeks to provide a spiritual home to Jew and non-Jew alike.

 Others in the Jewish community respond to interfaith marriage as an unfortunate concession to assimilation.

 Our position is very different.
-Today, we Jews share so much with and are so closely connected to neighbors of all faiths that we welcome through our doors those raised in any faith, those individuals or couples curious about how our Jewish tradition can enrich their lives and personal identities.
+Today, we Jews share so much with and are so closely connected to neighbors of all faiths that we welcome those raised in any faith, those individuals, or couples curious about how our Jewish tradition can enrich their lives and personal identities.

 The most compelling evidence of our philosophy?
 Our members’ deep commitment, the remarkable warmth of our community, and the way and extent to which we live our ethics and traditions.